 Frequently Asked Questions

-To be considered for need-based financial assistance, you must apply/re-apply each year by filing both the College Scholarship Service (CSS) Financial Aid PROFILE (undergraduate students only).
+To be considered for need-based financial assistance from Vanderbilt, you must apply/re-apply each year by completing the College Scholarship Service (CSS) Financial Aid PROFILE (undergraduate students only).
 To be considered for federal, state and institutional financial aid programs, you must apply/re-apply each year by completing the Free Application for Federal Student Aid (FAFSA).
 Deadlines for the applications are listed in our Calendar.
 Application instructions can be found in our "How to Apply" section from the Financial Aid Web page main menu.
 Parent and student current year income information and signed copies of federal tax returns must also be sent to the IDOC service.
 DO NOT SEND TAX RETURNS TO OUR OFFICE.

 While Vanderbilt's costs may increase from year to year, if a family's circumstances (income, assets, family size, number of family members in college, etc.) remain relatively unchanged, students can expect to receive a comparable amount of assistance during the upper-class years.

 The minimum contribution we expect from student summer earnings may increase from year to year.
 Currently the minimum expectation for a freshman student is $1,350.
 The minimum expectation for a returning student is $1,800.
 The academic year work expectation that is part of most need-based financial aid awards may increase slightly from year to year.
 For most students, the expectation is no more than $2,700 for 2015-16 academic year.

 For undergraduate students, a maximum time frame of four years (eight semesters or its equivalent) of full-time enrollment is established for attainment of the baccalaureate degree when determining eligibility for the receipt of funds through institutional financial aid programs.
 Full-time undergraduate students will be required to progress to sophomore, junior, and senior standing in accordance with the requirements of each of the undergraduate schools.

-Eligibility for need-based financial assistance is determined by subtracting a family's calculated Expected Family Contribution (EFC) from Vanderbilt's estimated Cost of Attendance (COA).
+Eligibility for Vanderbilt need-based financial assistance is determined by subtracting a family's calculated Expected Family Contribution (EFC) from Vanderbilt's estimated Cost of Attendance (COA).
 The difference is called "demonstrated financial need."
 The EFC is determined by using Vanderbilt's institutional methodology that utilizes the data collected on the College Scholarship Service (CSS) Financial Aid PROFILE.